stellargraph/stellargraph/demos/node-classification/README.md

 # Node classification using StellarGraph

 [StellarGraph](https://github.com/stellargraph/stellargraph) provides numerous algorithms for doing node classification on graphs.
-This folder contains demos of all of them to explain how they work and how to use them.
+This folder contains demos of all of them to explain how they work and how to use them as part of a TensorFlow Keras data science workflow.

 A node classification task predicts an attribute of each node in a graph.
 For instance, labelling each node with a categorical class (binary classification or multiclass classification), or predicting a continuous number (regression).
 It is supervised or semi-supervised, where the model is trained using a subset of nodes that have ground-truth labels.